Protein crosslinks

 DEProtein-Quervernetzungen

-Protein crosslinks are covalent bonds that join two protein molecules or different segments of the same protein.
-They can form enzymatically, as with collagen maturation, or non-enzymatically through oxidation and glycation by sugars and reactive aldehydes.
-Pathological crosslinks accumulate in long-lived structural proteins like collagen, elastin, and crystallins, stiffening tissues.
-This contributes to vascular rigidity, skin ageing, cataracts, and reduced organ elasticity.
+Protein crosslinks are covalent bonds that join two protein molecules, or two parts of the same protein.
+They can form on purpose, by enzymes (as in collagen maturing).
+Or they can form by accident, through oxidation and 'glycation' by sugars and reactive aldehydes.
+The harmful ones build up in your long-lived structural proteins, like collagen, elastin, and the crystallins in your eye lens, stiffening tissues.
+That contributes to stiff arteries, aging skin, cataracts, and less elastic organs.

 Sources